-A measure of aerobic fitness, cardio-respiratory fitness or endurance potential, VO2 Max is the amount of oxygen that can be used by the body per minute, during maximal exercise.
+A measure of aerobic fitness, cardio-respiratory fitness or endurance potential, VO_2Max is the amount of oxygen that can be used by the body per minute, during maximal exercise.
 This is an important measure of the cardio-respiratory system, and in particular the working muscles, because the greater the quantity of oxygen the body can consume, the 'fitter' one is.

-Tests of VO Max are usually conducted on a stationary bicycle or a treadmill, with the intent of bringing a person to exhaustion over a 5-10 minute period by steadily increasing the exercise load.
-By measuring the amount of air and oxygen taken in by the lungs and the amount of oxygen and carbon dioxide exhaled, the difference represents how much oxygen was used or consumed, VO Max.
+Tests of VO2Max are usually conducted on a stationary bicycle or a treadmill, with the intent of bringing a person to exhaustion over a 5-10 minute period by steadily increasing the exercise load.
+By measuring the amount of air and oxygen taken in by the lungs and the amount of oxygen and carbon dioxide exhaled, the difference represents how much oxygen was used or consumed, VO2Max.

-Brooks et al. note that effective measurement of $VO^2$ Max must satisfy a number of important criteria that include conducting the test under experimental conditions which avoid stressful environments that expose the subject to excessive heat, humidity or altitude; and employing at least 50 per cent of total muscle mass.
-They also propose that among the factors limiting VO2 Max are cardiac output, pulmonary ventilation, lung diffusion, and oxygen utilisation.
+Brooks et al. note that effective measurement of VO2Max must satisfy a number of important criteria that include conducting the test under experimental conditions which avoid stressful environments that expose the subject to excessive heat, humidity or altitude; and employing at least 50 per cent of total muscle mass.
+They also propose that among factors limiting VO2Max are cardiac output, pulmonary ventilation, lung diffusion, and oxygen utilisation.
 Since the effects of training to improve maximal oxygen uptake are limited by these factors, sport scientists have used such measures as important predictors of athletic success in endurance events and selected athletes to train for such events on the basis of these characteristics.
+Many exercise physiologists believe VO2Max to be the most valid measurement of cardiovascular fitness.

-Further reading: Brooks et al. (1996), Foss (1998), Fox et al. (1987)
+Further reading: Brooks et al. (1996), Fox (1998), Fox et al. (1987)